-The prices in this cost guide are accurate, as of 2022
+The prices in this guide are accurate as of 2024*

 A home extension can add value to your home.
 It will also give you more space, so whether you’re looking to add a bedroom, or make your living room bigger, there are plenty of good reasons to extend your property.